What matters to you.

 In-person:

-This lecture will examine the evolution of U.S. engagement with Africa by critically comparing decades of aid-led diplomacy with an emerging emphasis on trade, investment, and commercial partnership.
+Boston University Pardee School dean Dr. Scott Taylor leads an examination of the evolution of U.S. engagement with Africa by critically comparing the decades of aid-led diplomacy to an emerging emphasis on trade, investment, and commercial partnership.

 Black man with a beard wearing a blue blazer and button shirt